 As you move further in you start to spot butterfly after butterfly.
 It doesn’t take long to realise just how many there are flying around in here.
 It’s simply stunning.
 We found a lovely spot to just stand and watch them all.
 It was then that we spotted this large Iguana just lounging around near us.
 I doubt we’d have spotted him if we hadn’t taken the time to stand still.

-There’s all sorts to be found in the tropical house.
-Including free flying birds, turtles, fish plus the most colourful frogs I’ve ever seen and more.
+There are all sorts to be found in the tropical house.
+Including free-flying birds, turtles, fish plus the most colourful frogs I’ve ever seen and more.
 You won’t be disappointed.
 Don’t forget that butterflies aren’t all year round.

 #2 Find all the exhibits that squirt water

-There’s lots of exhibits and signs that squirt water at you.
-Dotted all around the park there’s quizzes to answer, but beware if you get the answer wrong.
-There’s trolls that spring surprises on you and so much more.
-Yes we cheated a few of them and hung back until the water stopped but that was just as much fun.
+There are lots of exhibits and signs that squirt water at you.
+Dotted all around the park there are quizzes to answer, but beware if you get the answer wrong.
+Plus trolls that spring surprises on you and so much more.
+Yes, we cheated a few of them and hung back until the water stopped but that was just as much fun.

 And Jamie’s favourite of them all, this one was near the exit!
 Beware it could get you very wet.